2giosangmitom/2giosangmitom.github.io/src/assets/blog/database_systems.md

 **Record**

 A _record_ (or _tuple_) represents a unique instance of the subject of a table.
 It is composed of the entire set of fields in a table, regardless of whether the fields contain values.
 Because of the manner in which a table is defined, each record is identified throughout the database by a unique value in the primary key field of that record.
-Records are a key factor in understanding table relationships because you’ll need to know how a record in one table relates to other records in another table.
+Records are a key factor in understanding table relationships because you'll need to know how a record in one table relates to other records in another table.

 **View**